cloudflare/cloudflare-docs/content/analytics/web-analytics/getting-started/_index.md

 ## Sites not proxied through Cloudflare

 1. Go to [Get started with Web Analytics](https://dash.cloudflare.com/sign-up/web-analytics).
+2. Click **Add a site**.
+3. In **Set up hostname**, write your website's hostname.
-2. Enter your website’s hostname and click **Done**.
+4. Click the message box that appears to choose the hostname you have input and click **Done**.
-3. Copy the JS snippet.
+5. Copy the JS snippet from the **Manage site** page.
+This is also where you can later edit the hostname you have just added.
+6. (Optional) **Click View Analytics sites** to go back on the Web Analytics interface.
+If you prefer to continue setting up Web Analytics website, continue reading.
-4. Add the JS snippet to any of your website’s HTML pages before the ending body tag.
+7. Add the JS snippet to any of your website’s HTML pages before the ending body tag.

-5. Click **Done**.
-6. Wait for the redirect to the Web Analytics page or click **View Analytics**.
-It may take a few minutes for Web Analytics data to appear.
+Web analytics is now set up on your website, but it may take a few minutes for Web Analytics data to appear.

-Repeat steps 4-8 for all of the websites you want to track with Web Analytics by going to **Quick Actions** > **Add a site** from the Web Analytics Sites page.
+Repeat steps 3-7 for all the websites you want to track with Web Analytics by going to **Quick Actions** > **Add a site** from the Web Analytics Sites page.
 From this page you can also click **Manage site** inside each website's card to adjust Web Analytics for your site at any time.

 For more information on how many sites you can track, refer to [Limits](/analytics/web-analytics/understanding-web-analytics/limits/).